makkes/gitlab-cli/README.md

 gitlab update --dry-run
 ```

-For the brave companions, there's also the `--pre` flag which will update to the next pre-release (i.e. alpha, beta or release candidate) version:
+For the brave companions, there's also the `--pre` flag (available since 3.7.3) which will update to the next pre-release (i.e. alpha, beta or release candidate) version:
 ```
 gitlab update --pre
 ```